mth/yeti/doc/reference.rst

     StrConcat   = Logical SP (AsIsType* "^" !OpChar Logical)*;
     CStrConcat  = CLogical SP (AsIsType* "^" !OpChar CLogical)*;

+String concatenation operator takes two *string* values and results in a *string* value that represents character sequence, that is concatenation of the character sequences from the left side and right side arguments.

+The type of the **^** operator is *string* → *string* → *string*.

+String concatenation is associative.

 List construction and concatenation
 --------------------------------------